Questions about Float Therapy?

 Eating a light meal about an hour to 90 minutes ahead of time stops your stomach from sounding like an angry monster while you float.

 Drink plenty of water.
-Be hydrated as the float session detoxes your system a lot the first visit.
+Be hydrated as the float session detoxes your system a lot.